rr537/NIH_ExPORTER_SM/README.md

   Full-record comparison with detailed tracking of unique, total, and excess duplicates.
 Outputs audit-ready summaries.

 - **Keyword Enrichment with FlashText**
-  Fast keyword matching with support for pluralization, punctuation, stopword filtering, and category merging.
+  Fast keyword matching with support for pluralization, punctuation, and stopword filtering.

 - **Parallel & Batch Processing**
   Optimized for scalability across large datasets using concurrent processing strategies.